Pennsylvania Route 29: Chester County

-The southern section of PA 29 begins at an intersection with US 30 near the borough of Malvern in East Whiteland Township, Chester County, heading north on six-lane divided South Morehall Road.
+The southern section of PA 29 begins at an intersection with US 30 (Lancaster Avenue) near Malvern in East Whiteland Township, Chester County, heading north on six-lane divided South Morehall Road.
 The road passes businesses and office parks, curving northwest and crossing the Chester Valley Trail before coming to an interchange with the US 202 freeway.
 The route passes to the west of the Penn State Great Valley university campus at the Swedesford Road intersection and then becomes North Morehall Road, narrowing to four lanes and heading to the west of Great Valley Corporate Center.
 PA 29 runs through wooded areas, crossing Valley Creek before curving north and passing through more of the Great Valley Corporate Center.
 The road runs between a quarry to the west and a lake and residential development to the east before it comes to a ramp providing access to the Pennsylvania Turnpike (I-76).
-Past here, the route becomes undivided near more commercial development, crossing into Charlestown Township and then curving northwest and passing under the Pennsylvania Turnpike and an abandoned railroad line before entering Devault.
+Past here, the route becomes undivided near more commercial development, crossing into Charlestown Township and then curving northwest, passing under the Pennsylvania Turnpike, and crossing an abandoned railroad line before entering Devault.

-At this point, PA 29 turns north onto two-lane undivided State Road and runs through wooded areas with the abandoned railroad parallel to the east.
+At this point, PA 29 turns north onto a two-lane undivided State Road and runs through wooded areas with the abandoned railroad parallel to the east.
 The road curves northwest and passes to the west of a quarry before continuing through forests.
-The route turns north and passes through the community of Aldham before it makes a curve to the northeast and crosses the Pickering Creek.
+The route turns north and passes through Aldham before it makes a curve to the northeast and crosses Pickering Creek.
 PA 29 passes under the abandoned railroad line and enters Schuylkill Township, heading through a mix of woods and fields with some homes parallel to the creek.
-The road turns east and then northeast, heading away from the Pickering Creek and continuing into suburban residential development.
-The route becomes the border between the borough of Phoenixville to the northwest and Schuylkill Township to the southeast before fully entering Phoenixville as Main Street, passing homes.
+The road turns east and then northeast, heading away from Pickering Creek and continuing into suburban residential development.
+The route becomes the border between Phoenixville to the northwest and Schuylkill Township to the southeast before fully entering Phoenixville as Main Street, passing homes.
 PA 29 heads to the east of Phoenixville Hospital before it comes to an intersection with PA 23, at which point Main Street splits to the north and PA 29 continues northeast along Manavon Street.
 The route continues through residential areas, turning north onto Starr Street.
 PA 29 heads north into the commercial downtown of Phoenixville, where it turns east onto Bridge Street.
 The route continues east and is joined by the Schuylkill River Trail from the west, passing under Norfolk Southern's Harrisburg Line north of the former Phoenixville station before it comes to the Mont Clare Bridge over the Schuylkill River.